xzackaly/xzackaly.github.io/_posts/2018-03-03-software-is-art.md

 </div>

 <br><br>
-So, Candice doesn’t drill a hole, or wield a paintbrush, or hammer a nail.
-Yet her vision is the invaluable piece to the project.<br><br>
+So, Candice doesn’t use a drill, a screwdriver, or a hammer.
+Yet her vision is the invaluable background impetus of the project.<br><br>

-Granularly specific I/T tech job requirements risk missing the hire of their own Candice.
-For example, if you are looking to hire &quot;LESS&quot; or &quot;SASS&quot;, consider the person whose experience is pure CSS, because a person who is good at and enjoys writing CSS could probably make LESS or SASS sing.<br><br>
-If you are looking to create the next software masterpiece, shuck the granularly specific skills list and recruit vision.
+Planning is the <big>MOST</big> important first step of any implementation.

 <style>
      table.local01 {